Edit: Thanks to Don Barry for pointing out WebRTC security issues. (2018-04)

 Hence, rather than creating a specific account valid only for the related service, users are allowed to create an account with a chosen provider, and then employ it across several different client programs (sometimes an account is not even required).
 Users who administrate their own servers are also allowed to install and configure server programs, without the need of relying on external services.
 For example, institutional servers can be used to host communication or file synchronization software, then available to internal or external users via client programs.

-Software development tools are not discussed here.
+Collaboration tools for software development are not discussed here.

 XMPP (Jabber) is a widely used protocol for instant messaging (IM), which can be employed together with cryptographic protocol such as OTR (Off-the-Record Messaging).